tanerius/arch_post_install/README.md

 - swap partition of 4GB - type 19 (format with `# mkswap /dev/swap_partition`)
 - `/root` - type 23 (format with `# mkfs.ext4 /dev/partition_id` )
 - `/home` - type 41 (format with `# mkfs.ext4 /dev/partition_id` )

+#### NON-UEFI (BIOS) GPT Partitioning

+For BIOS GPT partitioning create a mebibyte partition (+1M with `fdisk` or `gdisk`) on the disk with no file system and with partition type GUID `21686148-6449-6E6F-744E-656564454649`.

+fdisk: Create a partition and use the `t` command to change its partition type to BIOS boot.

 ### Mounting